hyperledger/iroha-2-docs/src/guide/get-started/operate-iroha-via-cli.md

 The `--id` argument in the above code snippet specifies the _account id_, the unique identifier of the account.
 It consists of the user public key (generated using `kagami`) and the domain it is associated with.

-If the account registration succeeds, you will receive a confirmation message.
-Like before, you should query the accounts to verify the details.
+If the account registration is successful, you receive a confirmation message.
+Similar to the domain registration, to confirm that you have successfully created a new account within the `looking_glass` domain, run:

 ```bash
 $ iroha account list all
 ```

-::: details Expand to see the expected output
+::: details Expected result

 ```json
 [